Middle School Grades 7-8 — A Purposefully Transitional Program

 Music and Choir

-High school students at BCA receive general music classes where they learn how to better appreciate and understand music through music listening, excercises, rhythm instruments, and more.
-Students participate in lessons and have opportunity to participate in group activities such as drama and/or choir.
+Middle school school students at BCA receive general music classes where they learn how to better appreciate and understand music through music listening, excercises, rhythm instruments, and more.
+Students have opportunity to participate in group activities such as drama and/or choir.
 Students will learn valuable social/life skills such as teamwork, respect, diligence, and responsibility.

 Information Technology and Media